ClonyPDF home

 ✓ Fix: Stand 1+ metre from the background; use two light sources.

-A slightly cream or warm-toned background that is within the US threshold is too coloured for an Indian or Schengen application.
+A slightly cream background within the US threshold is too coloured for an Indian or Chinese application.

-Why rejected: Different authorities have different thresholds; what is marginal in one country is a clear fail in another.
+Why rejected: Thresholds differ by authority; what is marginal in one country is a clear fail in another.

-✓ Fix: Use the brightest, most neutral white available; verify the threshold for your specific country.
+✓ Fix: Use the most neutral white available; verify your specific country's threshold.

-A photographer familiar with UK passport photos used a grey backdrop.
-The photo is submitted for a US or Canadian passport application.
+A photographer familiar with UK passport photos used a grey backdrop, then the photo was submitted for a US or Canadian application.

-Why rejected: Grey is explicitly acceptable in the UK but not listed as an accepted shade by the US State Department, Canada, or Australia.
+Why rejected: Grey is explicitly acceptable in the UK but not listed by the US Department of State or IRCC.

-✓ Fix: Confirm the background colour rule for your specific country before shooting.
+✓ Fix: Confirm the shade rule for your specific country before shooting.

 Subtle background texture visible at print resolution

-A wall with a barely visible skim-coat texture or linen wallpaper looks flat to the eye but shows clearly in a high-resolution passport photo crop.
+A wall with barely visible skim-coat texture or linen wallpaper looks flat to the eye but shows clearly in a high-resolution passport crop.

-Why rejected: Background must be completely plain — any visible pattern or texture is a violation.
+Why rejected: The background must be completely plain — any visible pattern or texture is a violation.

-✓ Fix: Use a foam board or hang a smooth white sheet rather than relying on a textured wall.
+✓ Fix: Use foam board or a smooth hung sheet rather than a textured wall.

-An automated background removal tool replaced the original background with white but left a slight halo at the hair and shoulder edges, creating an uneven gradient.
+An automated removal tool replaced the background but left a halo at the hair and shoulder edges, creating an uneven result.

-✓ Fix: Use a physical plain white background; if using background removal, inspect the result carefully at the edges.
+✓ Fix: Prefer a physical background; if removing digitally, inspect the edges closely.

-The subject wore a white shirt against a white background.
-The shoulder edges are invisible — the photo appears to have no visible body below the neck.
+A white shirt against a white background.
+Shoulder edges are invisible — the photo appears to have no body below the neck.

-Why rejected: Face-detection algorithms require a clear face-body-background boundary.
-An invisible shoulder edge can prevent accurate biometric mapping.
+Why rejected: Face-detection needs a clear face-body-background boundary; an invisible shoulder edge can prevent accurate biometric mapping.

-✓ Fix: Wear a darker or more saturated top when your background is white.
+✓ Fix: Wear a darker or more saturated top.
+See dress code rules.

 Background coloured by environmental light

-A white wall near a brightly coloured wall or lit by coloured window light picks up a tint — often green from a lawn or blue from a clear sky near a window.
+A white wall near a brightly coloured wall, or lit through a window, picks up a tint — often green from a lawn or blue from clear sky.

-Why rejected: The background reads as a colour, not white or neutral, when measured by automated tools or reviewed manually.
+Why rejected: The background reads as a colour rather than neutral when measured or reviewed.

-✓ Fix: Ensure all light sources illuminating the background are neutral white; block coloured ambient light.
+✓ Fix: Ensure all light on the background is neutral white; block coloured ambient light.

 Uneven background from a single overhead light

-A single overhead light creates a bright top-centre area and darker corners and edges — a common result when shooting indoors with the room's ceiling light.
+One overhead light creates a bright top-centre area with darker corners — the usual result of shooting under a ceiling light.

-Why rejected: Background uniformity check fails — the background is not the same tone across the whole image.
+Why rejected: Uniformity check fails — the background is not the same tone across the image.

-✓ Fix: Move to a naturally lit area near a window, or use two lights at face height on either side.
+✓ Fix: Move near a window, or use two lights at face height on either side.

 Passport Photo Background vs. Visa Photo Background: Is There a Difference?

-For most visa types from major issuing countries, the background colour rule mirrors the passport photo standard — plain white or off-white, with no shadows or patterns.
-This is not a coincidence: visa photo requirements in most countries are also derived from the same ICAO Doc 9303 baseline as passport photos.
+For most visa types from major issuing countries, the background rule mirrors the passport standard — plain, light, uniform, no shadows or patterns.
+That is not a coincidence: visa photo requirements are usually derived from the same ICAO Doc 9303 baseline as passport photos.

-The honest answer is: if your passport photo background is correct for your country's passport, it will almost certainly also be correct for a visa application to the same country.
-The main exceptions are specialty travel documents or specific visa categories that may have their own photo guidance — always check the specific form instructions for your visa type.
-Passport Photo Maker supports both passport and visa photo outputs.
+The honest answer: if your background is correct for your country's passport, it will almost certainly be correct for a visa application to the same country.
+The main exceptions are specialty travel documents and specific visa categories with their own photo guidance — always check the form instructions for your visa type.
+Every visa standard is indexed in the visa photo requirements hub.

 Frequently Asked Questions About Passport Photo Background Color